-Unlimited PTO accomplishes both.
-Employees get more vacation days, and also provides your employees with more control over their calendar.
+An Unlimited Vacation Policy achieves both.
+Employees get more vacation days, and also get more flexibility over their schedule.

-Let’s take a look at a few reasons why unlimited PTO may not work.
+Let’s look at a few potential cons of unlimited vacation.

-Unless you take steps to prevent it, some employees may take advantage of your unlimited PTO policy.
+Unless you take steps to prevent it, some employees may take advantage of an Unlimited PTO policy.